Ross-Ghazi/eCommerce-React-Nodejs/instruction/instruction.md

 2. click on nodejs
 3. copy paste what I have in my launch.json
-4. fo to root folder:
+4. go to root folder:

 - npm init -y
 - yarn add -D typescript ts-node